Skip Navigation LinksHome > Financial Aid > Funding Your Education > Important Deadlines

 What deadlines do I have to meet?

-Whether you apply electronically or by mail, the Department of Education must receive your paper FAFSA or your FAFSA on the Web transmission by midnight Central Daylight Time June 30, 2011, for the 2010-2011 school year.
-If the Department of Education does not receive your FAFSA or your transmission by that date, your application will not be processed, and you won't get any federal student aid for the 2010-2011 award year.
+Whether you apply electronically or by mail, the Department of Education must receive your paper FAFSA or your FAFSA on the Web transmission by midnight Central Daylight Time on the deadline date, for the school year.
+If the Department of Education does not receive your FAFSA or your transmission by that date, your application will not be processed, and you won't get any federal student aid for the award year.

 There is also a deadline for your college or career school to receive your SAR.
 A valid record is complete and needs no corrections.
 If you do not list the school you plan to attend on your FAFSA, the school will not receive an electronic record.
 In such a case, there is a school deadline for you to submit a valid paper SAR to the school's financial aid office.
 Check with your college or career school for information on its deadline.